-Figure 9-<ANA> Higher Layer Destination Address subfield format for UDP/IPv4
+Figure 9-bc5 Higher Layer Destination Address subfield format for UDP/IPv4

-If the higher layer protocol is UDP/IPv6, the format of the Higher Layer Destination Address subfield format is shown in the Figure 9-<ANA> (Higher Layer Destination Address subfield format for UDP/IPv6).
+If the higher layer protocol is UDP/IPv6, the format of the Higher Layer Destination Address subfield format is shown in the Figure 9-bc6 (Higher Layer Destination Address subfield format for UDP/IPv6).
 The Destinatin UDP Port subfield is encoded in little endian.